zulip/zulip/docs/webhook-walkthrough.md

 Next, we add end-user documentation for our webhook integration.
-You can see the existing examples at [https://zulipchat.com/integrations](https://zulipchat.com/integrations) or by accessing `/integrations` in your Zulip development environemtn.
+You can see the existing examples at [https://zulipchat.com/integrations](https://zulipchat.com/integrations) or by accessing `/integrations` in your Zulip development environment.

 There are two parts to the end-user documentation on this page.